Nordson (NASDAQ:NDSN) Releases FY 2021 Earnings Guidance

 Nordson (NASDAQ:NDSN) updated its FY 2021 earnings guidance on Monday.
 The company provided earnings per share (EPS) guidance of $7.750-$7.950 for the period, compared to the Thomson Reuters consensus estimate of $7.580.
 The company issued revenue guidance of $2.35 billion-$2.38 billion, compared to the consensus revenue estimate of $2.34 billion.

-NDSN has been the topic of a number of research reports.
-Wells Fargo & Company boosted their target price on shares of Nordson from $245.00 to $270.00 and gave the stock an overweight rating in a report on Wednesday, September 1st.
-Morgan Stanley boosted their price objective on shares of Nordson from $220.00 to $230.00 and gave the company an equal weight rating in a research report on Wednesday, May 26th.
-Zacks Investment Research downgraded shares of Nordson from a hold rating to a sell rating and set a $233.00 price objective on the stock. in a research report on Wednesday, July 28th.
-DA Davidson boosted their price objective on shares of Nordson from $255.00 to $275.00 and gave the company a buy rating in a research report on Tuesday, August 31st.
-Finally, Seaport Res Ptn reiterated a neutral rating on shares of Nordson in a research note on Tuesday, May 25th.
-One equities research analyst has rated the stock with a sell rating, two have given a hold rating and two have given a buy rating to the stock.
-Based on data from MarketBeat.com, the company has a consensus rating of Hold and a consensus target price of $252.00.
+A number of brokerages have weighed in on NDSN.
+Zacks Investment Research lowered Nordson from a hold rating to a sell rating and set a $233.00 price objective on the stock. in a report on Wednesday, July 28th.
+Seaport Res Ptn restated a neutral rating on shares of Nordson in a report on Tuesday, May 25th.
+Wells Fargo & Company raised their price objective on Nordson from $245.00 to $270.00 and gave the company an overweight rating in a report on Wednesday, September 1st.
+Morgan Stanley raised their price objective on Nordson from $220.00 to $230.00 and gave the company an equal weight rating in a report on Wednesday, May 26th.
+Finally, DA Davidson raised their price objective on Nordson from $255.00 to $275.00 and gave the company a buy rating in a report on Tuesday, August 31st.
+One research analyst has rated the stock with a sell rating, two have given a hold rating and two have given a buy rating to the company’s stock.
+According to MarketBeat.com, the company presently has an average rating of Hold and an average price target of $252.00.

-The company also recently announced a quarterly dividend, which will be paid on Tuesday, September 7th.
-Stockholders of record on Tuesday, August 24th will be issued a $0.51 dividend.
-This is a positive change from Nordson’s previous quarterly dividend of $0.39.
-The ex-dividend date of this dividend is Monday, August 23rd.
-This represents a $2.04 annualized dividend and a dividend yield of 0.84%.
-Nordson’s dividend payout ratio is presently 37.23%.
+The firm also recently disclosed a quarterly dividend, which was paid on Tuesday, September 7th.
+Investors of record on Tuesday, August 24th were given a dividend of $0.51 per share.
+This represents a $2.04 dividend on an annualized basis and a dividend yield of 0.85%.
+This is an increase from Nordson’s previous quarterly dividend of $0.39.
+The ex-dividend date was Monday, August 23rd.
+Nordson’s dividend payout ratio (DPR) is presently 37.23%.

 About Nordson